junxit/us-congress-bills-110/metadata.md

 - 2008-06-24 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2008-06-24 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2008-06-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 833.
+- 2008-06-26 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S6300-6302; text as passed Senate: CR S6300-6302)
+- 2008-06-26 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S6300-6302; text as passed Senate: CR S6300-6302)